ZeusPayETC/TheGenesisHeist/README.md

 <br>
 ## 1. How to Mint and Read The Genesis Heist Comic

-We introduce <a href="https://www.zeusencryption.app/" onclick="window.open('https://www.zeusencryption.app/', '_blank', 'noopener,noreferrer'); return false;">zeusencryption.app</a> our first decentralized application in the Zeus ecosystem with an AES/SHA-256 encryption program written in Solidity and deployed to Ethereum Classic blockchain.
-As a Turing-complete EVM, you can interact with Ethereum Classic using MetaMask Wallet application to interface with the UI and operate the Zeus Encryption program.
-For those not familiar with ETC network configuration, scan the QR code in the image above or access this article for step-by-step instructions: <a href="https://bit.ly/ZeusProject" onclick="window.open('https://bit.ly/ZeusProject', '_blank', 'noopener,noreferrer'); return false;">Visit Zeus Project</a>
+The Genesis Heist is an ERC-721 dApp built and deployed on Ethereum Classic blockchain using Solidity smart contracts and React programming language.
+To interact with the program, ensure your MetaMask wallet is configured on Ethereum Classic.
+For those not familiar with this network configuration, a guide can be found in the section below.
+Fund your wallet with 1 ETC allowing for minting gas fees and proceed to mint your comic.
+Don't forget to follow the project on Twitter and Telegram to interact with community members also searching for clues to crack the secret code to the cipher.

 <br>